BCJuan/BCJuan.github.io/_posts/2020-4-15-accessing-individual-elements-c++-opencv..md

 # Conclusion

 We ahve seen three different ways of accessing individual elements in a `cv::Mat` array for C++ OpenCV.
 In next posts, we will see how to access elements in blocks and iterating through different arrays at the same time.
+And remember [always use](https://stackoverflow.com/questions/3259413/should-you-always-use-int-for-numbers-in-c-even-if-they-are-non-negative/3261019#3261019) `std::size_t` when using sizes ()

 [1] Depends on compiler optimization